Amanpour

 6pm GMT/ 1pm ET & 7PM CET on CNN International.

 The program is also aired on CNN Brazil from March 16, 2020, and CNN Philippines via tape-delay on an occasional basis since August 20, 2016, when Philippine affairs in terms of global context are tackled by the show.
-The program relaunched full-time on the channel in 2018.
+The program relaunched full-time on the channel on January 1, 2018 to until January 29, 2024.

 Format

 The weekday program has three segments.
 The first is called "The Brief", in which Amanpour tells a story from a different perspective, and often adds her personal experiences.
 The second segment is typically an interview with a high profile news maker or politician, while the final segment is called "Imagine a World", which is Amanpour's final thought on a topic that was not discussed on the show.

 When Amanpour is reporting in the field, she anchors the entire program remotely.

 Interviews

 The show has featured a number of high-profile interviews, including Joko Widodo, Robert Mugabe, Jacob Zuma, Queen Rania of Jordan, Son of Hamas author Mosab Hassan Yousef, Israeli Defense Minister Ehud Barak, a rare joint interview with Sec. of State Hillary Clinton and Sec. of Defense Bob Gates, an unprecedented joint interview with the U.N.
 Ambassadors to India, Afghanistan and Pakistan, Mohamed ElBaradei, Hans Blix, NATO Secretary General Rasmussen, Gen. McChrystal, the first-ever joint interview with media power couple Tina Brown and Harold Evans, Gen. David Petraeus, and the then Vice President, now former President of Nigeria, Goodluck Jonathan.